Audrina Patridge: Early life

+Career

 2005–2010: The Hills and Dancing with the Stars

 In 2005, MTV developed the reality television series The Hills as the spin-off of Laguna Beach: The Real Orange County.
 It originally chronicled the lives of Lauren Conrad, who appeared on its predecessor, her housemate Heidi Montag, and friends Whitney Port and Patridge.
 During production of the first season, producers cast her in a position with Quixote Studios.
 The following season, Patridge was cast with Epic Records.
 Later in the season, Montag ended her friendship with Patridge, though the women later reconciled.
 After Montag moved in with Spencer Pratt, Patridge and Lo Bosworth later became roommates with Conrad.
-During the third season, Patridge resumed an on-again/off-again relationship with boyfriend Justin Brescia, whom Bosworth jokingly nicknamed "Justin Bobby".
+During the third season, Patridge resumed an on-again, off-again relationship with boyfriend Justin Brescia, whom Bosworth jokingly nicknamed "Justin Bobby".
 Their turbulent relationship carried through each subsequent season.

 On May 28, 2009, she confirmed during an interview on On Air with Ryan Seacrest that she was leaving The Hills to star in her own reality program documenting her life outside The Hills.
 Her final episode of the series was supposed to be on December 1, 2009.
 However, she later signed on for the series's sixth (and final) season while her new series, produced by Mark Burnett, set to air on MTV in mid-2010, was put on hold due to The Hills.

-Patridge launched her Hollywood career appearing on the reality show The Hills and then landed a minor role in Into the Blue 2: The Reef.
-The movie was released straight-to-DVD on April 21, 2009.
+She landed her first film role as Kelsey in the action thriller film Into the Blue 2: The Reef (2009).
+The film was released direct-to-video on April 21, 2009.
 Patridge has made appearances on Mad TV and Do Not Disturb.

-In March 2008, nude photos of Patridge were illegally published online.
-"They were taken when I was just out of high school and beginning to model," Patridge has explained.
-"I was naïve, overly trusting of people, and inexperienced."

 In August 2008, she was cast as Megan in Sorority Row; production was carried out from October 2008 to early 2009, and the film was released on September 11, 2009.
-In August 2008, Patridge purchased a house in Los Angeles' Hollywood Dell neighborhood.
-On February 22, 2009, Patridge's home was burgled by two members of the Bling Ring.
 She appeared in an ad for PETA, encouraging people to adopt rather than buy pets.
+She also ranked at #16 in FHM's 100 Sexiest Women poll in 2010.
 Patridge appeared in Carl's Jr. commercials during 2009, 2010, and 2012.
-She denied rumors that she would play the part based on her former Hills co-star Lauren Conrad in the film version of L.A.
-Candy based on the book by Conrad.

 During a live press conference on August 31, 2010, Patridge was confirmed to be a contestant on the eleventh season of ABC's Dancing with the Stars.
 Her professional partner was Tony Dovolani.
 Her first dance was the Cha-Cha-Cha and her second was the Quickstep.
 They were the sixth couple to be eliminated, finishing in seventh place.

-She also ranked at #16 in FHM's 100 Sexiest Women poll in 2010.